 Dochas hosts support groups around Mid Argyll, Kintyre and the islands of Islay and Jura where carers meet together to talk over their problems and solutions, relax for an hour or two and know that they are not alone in going through the changes that being a carer brings.
 It is comfort to be with people who understand and also provide not only emotional support, but also they learn from one another and find friendship and practical support.
 Many of our carers make friends through our groups whom they meet and phone when they need to talk.

-The activities of our Outreach Worker is advertised in your local paper and also listed below.
+The activities of our Outreach Workers are advertised in your local paper and also listed below.
 Please feel free to contact us by phone, email or in person.
 By completing and sending on the contact form, our staff will get in touch with you as soon as possible.

 Support group on Islay meets on the last Thursday of the month 12.30 to 2.30 pm at Gaelic College, Bowmore.